traefik/traefik/docs/content/https/acme.md

 You can read more about this retrieval mechanism in the following section: [ACME Domain Definition](#domain-definition).

+!!! important "Defining a certificates resolver does not result in all routers automatically using it.
+Each router that is supposed to use the resolver must [reference](../routing/routers/index.md#certresolver) it."

+??? note "Configuration Reference"

+    There are many available options for ACME.
+    For a quick glance at what's possible, browse the configuration reference:

+    ```toml tab="File (TOML)"
+    --8<-- "content/https/ref-acme.toml"
+    ```

+    ```yaml tab="File (YAML)"
+    --8<-- "content/https/ref-acme.yaml"
+    ```

+    ```bash tab="CLI"
+    --8<-- "content/https/ref-acme.txt"
+    ```

 ## Domain Definition

 Certificate resolvers request certificates for a set of the domain names